zacharylong/zacharylong.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Business Analytics, New York University Stern School of Business, 2024
+* M.S. in Business Analytics and AI, New York University Stern School of Business, 2024
 * B.S. in Computer Science, Auburn University, 2020
 * B.S. in Hospitality Management, University of Central Florida, 2005